-- 1. File petition, required schedules and statements, and Chapter 13 plan in the bankruptcy court with jurisdiction; pay the full filing fee absent relief by court order (see I.G.4).
-Serve the plan on all creditors and other parties in interest. - 2.
-Upon filing, the automatic stay halting most types of collection activities is triggered (see I.D.2) and remains in effect until the earlier of (a) the entry of the discharge order or (b) a bankruptcy court order lifting the stay. - 3.
+- 1. Complete credit counseling course (\$50 fee).
+Taken within 180 days of filing for bankruptcy. - 2.
+File petition (debtor's domicile or residence), required schedules (assets & liablites; current income & expenditures; executory contracts & unexpired leases) and financial statements, and Chapter 13 plan in the bankruptcy court with jurisdiction; pay the full filing fee absent relief by court order (see I.G.4).
+Serve the plan on all creditors and other parties in interest. - 3.
+Upon filing, the automatic stay halting most types of collection activities is triggered (see I.D.2) and remains in effect until the earlier of (a) the entry of the discharge order or (b) a bankruptcy court order lifting the stay. - 4.
 A Chapter 13 Trustee is appointed.
-Chapter 13 Trustee's role and responsibilities include: - a. reviewing the Chapter 13 petition, schedules and plan in advance of the hearing for compliance with the law; - b. conducting the hearing (meeting of creditors); - c. recommending to the Court that the plan be confirmed (if it complies with the law) or dismissed (if it does not); - d. monitoring the plan for compliance; and - e. paying creditors. - 4.
-Absent a court order authorizing otherwise, plan payments must commence within 30 days of the filing and are due every 30 days thereafter. - 5.
-The debtor must attend an administrative hearing known as a "meeting of creditors."
+Chapter 13 Trustee's role and responsibilities include: - a. reviewing the Chapter 13 petition, schedules and plan in advance of the hearing for compliance with the law; - b. conducting the hearing (meeting of creditors); - c. recommending to the Court that the plan be confirmed (if it complies with the law) or dismissed (if it does not);